TryGhost/gatsby-source-ghost/README.md

 ```

 `apiUrl`
- Ghost admin or API URL - for Ghost(Pro) customers this is your `.ghost.io` domain, for self-hosters it's the domain used to access the admin panel.
+ Ghost Content API URL - for Ghost(Pro) customers this is your `.ghost.io` domain, it’s the same URL used to view the admin panel, but without the `/ghost` subdirectory.
 This should be served over https.

 `contentApiKey`
 The "Content API Key" copied from the "Integrations" screen in Ghost Admin.